 Cheyney Police believe in these transformations and seek to provide service to the community through programs developed with these transformations as the foundation.

 Cheyney Police Officers personally and professionally commit themselves to the values of the Department.
 They seek to serve and be recognized as professionals.

 How to Prepare for an Extreme Emergency on Campus

-Guidelines are listed in the link below, that can help and assist our Cheyney Campus Community in the unlikely event of an Active Shooter.
+Guidelines listed in the link below can help and assist the Cheyney Campus Community in the unlikely event of an Active Shooter.
 Cheyney University Police Officers are highly trained in this area and will guide you in the right steps to take if we ever experience a situation such as the tragedy at Virginia Tech several years ago.
 Guidelines have been developed for your protection.
 Please take a few minutes and familiarize yourself with them so you know what to do in the event of a Violent Behavior Situation.